Barack Obama, Oprah and More A-Listers Attend Tom Hanks and Rita Wilson's 30th Anniversary Party

 In addition to having impressive film and TV careers, the longtime pair have two sons, Chester "Chet Haze" Hanks and Truman Hanks, together.
 Tom also has son Colin Hanks and daughter Elizabeth Hanks from a previous marriage to Samantha Lewes.

 Tom met Rita in the early 1980s while filming the ABC sitcom Bosom Buddies.
-Rita appeared in a small role.
-The tow then co-starred in the 1985 film Volunteers.
-Tom was still married at the time so the couple did not go public with their relationship until 1986 and the actor's divorce was finalized in 1987.
+Rita appeared on the show in a small role.
+The two then co-starred in the 1985 film Volunteers.
+At the time, Tom was still married so the couple did not go public with their relationship until 1986.
+The actor's divorce was finalized in 1987.

 The rest is history...